-Since that one cancer module in my Biochemistry degree I have been really passionate and interested in cancer biology and medicine.
+Since that one cancer module in my Biochemistry degree, I have been really passionate and interested in cancer biology and medicine.
 Although I came to medical school with an open mind, Oncology has always been up there with something I’ve been very interested in pursuing.

 Having now completed my entire graduate medicine course, Oncology is still a firm favourite.
 However, added to the list is Cardiology, Obs & Gynae and Emergency medicine.
-The great thing about medical school is you get to experience so many specialties which you can either add or cross off your list – and you don’t have to decide until a few years after university what you actually want to specialise in.
+The great thing about medical school is you get to experience so many specialities which you can either add or cross off your list – and you don’t have to decide until a few years after university what you actually want to specialise in.